kc-howe/Text-Dungeon/Roguelike/README.txt

 DEV NOTE:

-Please for the love of God do not close the window using the 'X' button.
+If running engine.py from an IDE, please for the love of God do not close the window using the 'X' button.
 This will require that you restart the kernel in order to play again.
-I'll hopefully get to this soon.
+I'll hopefully fix this soon.